 - Attend training and become familiar with lesson plans. - Provide SecureFutures with current contact information, preferences, and availability. - Attend Money Coach orientation and all one-on-one check-in meetings, in person, with reasonable exceptions.
-If you will not be on time, communicate with the Site Partner and Program Manager.
-Planned absences need to be communicated in advance. - Work with other One-on-one Coaches to facilitate an activity with students for up to 15 minutes and then individually meet with assigned students for about 10 minutes, every other week.
-Check-ins will take place at site location. - Assist students with their Money Coach Assignments. - Listen, guide, and coach students. - Help students to address obstacles and mistakes. - Get to know your students and meet them where they are by building meaningful relationships. - Additional weekly communication with students by email, text, or call is encouraged.
-Use the method of communication that the student prefers. - Share brief updates with Group Coach to keep them informed of what is happening during the one-on-one check-ins in biweekly coach team calls. - Guide students through the program and account enrollment processes, if they have not completed them by the first group lesson. - Conduct yourself in a professional and appropriate manner at all times. - Operate in the best interest of the students and hold them accountable. - Maintain and protect the confidentiality of program participants' confidential information consistent with the terms of the Responsibility & Commitment Pledge. - Abide by all SecureFutures' policies, especially the Cultural Sensitivity and Anti-Harassment policies.
+If you will not be on time, communicate with the Site Partner and Program Staff.
+Planned absences need to be communicated in advance. - Work with other One-on-one Coaches to facilitate activities with students and individually meet with assigned students for about 10 15 minutes, every other week.
+Check-ins will take place at the site location. - Assist students with their Money Coach Assignments. - Listen, guide, and coach students along with helping them to address obstacles and mistakes. - Get to know your students and meet them where they are by building meaningful relationships. - Additional weekly communication with students by email, text, or call is encouraged.
+Use the method of communication that the student prefers. - Share brief updates with the Group Coach to keep them informed of what is happening during the one-on-one check-ins in biweekly coach team calls. - Assist students with completing program forms, if they have not submitted them by the first group lesson. - Conduct yourself professionally and appropriately at all times. - Operate in the best interest of the students and hold them accountable. - Maintain and protect the confidentiality of program participants' confidential information consistent with the terms of the Responsibility & Commitment Pledge. - Abide by all SecureFutures' policies, especially the Cultural Sensitivity and Anti-Harassment policies.

-Expected Commitment
+Expected Commitment and Training

-The Money Coach program follows a 10-week schedule.
-Volunteers are required to commit to the full program.
+The Money Coach program follows an 11-week schedule.
+Volunteers are required to commit to the entire program.
 The total commitment is up to 12 hours of volunteer time, which includes time spent coaching students, participation in planning conversations with your coaching team, and individual prep time.
 One-on-One Coaches are only required to attend student orientation and the one-on-one check-in meetings.
-One-on-one check-ins are held every other week, for a total of 4 meetings.
-Each meeting lasts about 60-90 minutes.
-One-on-One Coaches are not required to attend the group lessons that are scheduled on alternating weeks, though they are welcome to attend on those days, if they like.
+One-on-one check-ins are held every other week, for a total of 5 meetings.
+Each meeting lasts 60 minutes.
+One-on-One Coaches are not required to attend the group lessons that are scheduled on alternating weeks, though they are welcome to attend on those days if they like.
+Volunteers are required to attend training before the start of the program (about 4 hours of training total).
+Training will be in person.